 The main difference between previous changes to Analytics and this upcoming switch to GA4 is that earlier updates to the Analytics system still kept all of the information and data that was referred to in the same place, available for the same reports.

 This will not be the case with GA4 – instead, Universal Analytics data will be treated as a separate system incompatible with GA4, and there will be no way to combine or compare information between the two within Analytics.

 Why is Google forcing us to change to GA4?

 While GA4 certainly has some benefits to how it collects and reports on data, not being able to compare historical business information from before 2020 could be a big blow to many businesses.
 Many users also complain that GA4 still feels like an incomplete product compared to Universal Analytics.

 So why is Google forcing this change so suddenly?
 It comes down to user privacy.

 You’ve probably heard of the European GDPR privacy laws that came into effect in May 2018.
 This new legislation raised concerns about Google Analytics’ handling of website users’ personal information via third-party cookies.6

-Google was acutely aware of these concerns and accelerated work on a new version of Analytics that would explicitly comply with the new GDPR legislation.
-This resulted in the 2020 release of GA4, although it was missing many reporting features at the time and many users opted to continue using the older Universal Analytics.
+Google was acutely aware of these concerns and accelerated work on a new version of Analytics that would comply with the new GDPR legislation.
+This resulted in the 2020 release of GA4, although it was missing many reporting features at the time and many users opted to continue using Universal Analytics.